 Choose An Advisor

-Please make an advising appointment with a History faculty member teaching in Fall 2020 sometime between August 3 and 13.
+Please make an advising appointment with a History faculty member teaching in Spring 2021 sometime between January 5-8 or January 11-18.
 Even if your first choice is someone who is currently on leave, any of the faculty listed below can help you register.